tomas-fryza/vhdl-course/lab6-lfsr/README.md

 process (clk)
 begin
     if rising_edge(clk) then
+        -- The VHDL **concatenate operator** is ampersand (&).
+It -- can be used to combine two or more items together.
+Since -- VHDL is strongly typed, it requires that all inputs to the -- concatenation be of the same type.
+Additionally, the result -- of the concatenation needs to exactly fit the width of the -- concatenated input signals.

+        -- "sig_reg(2)  sig_reg(1)  sig_reg(0)  data"
         sig_reg <= sig_reg(2 downto 0) & data;
-        -- "sig_reg(2)  sig_reg(1)  sig_reg(0)  data"
     end if;
 end process;

 count <= sig_reg;
 ...
 ```

-*The VHDL **concatenate operator** is ampersand (&).
-It can be used to combine two or more items together.
-Since VHDL is strongly typed, it requires that all inputs to the concatenation be of the same type.
-Additionally, the result of the concatenation needs to exactly fit the width of the concatenated input signals.*

 1. Run Vivado, create a new project and implement a 4-bit shift register with serial input and enable signal: